Write a job-winning HR manager cover letter in 5 steps

 Cambridge, MA, 02139

-After you have formatted and filled in a good-looking header, your next step is to create a headline.
+After you've formatted and filled in a good-looking header, your next step is to create a headline.

 Your cover letter headline is a brief title statement used to hook the employer’s attention as quickly as possible.
 This headline should always include a keyword related to the position, an eye-catching number or trigger word, a powerful adjective or verb, and a promise.